Push Down Automata - Examples

 (When stack is back to bottom and input finished: accept)

-(That ε-move moves to the accepting state when input is consumed and the stack contains only z
+(That ε-move moves to the accepting state when input is consumed and the stack contains only z.)

 Worked trace (example)

 Take .
-Then input string is 101 c 101
+Then input string is 101 c 101.
+Start stack is z.

 -